 Students are required to earn a grade of "B" or better in the core courses.
 A single grade of "C" will be accepted for courses in the focus area.
 A second instance of a grade of "C" or a single instance of a grade below "C" will be cause for the review of the student's status within the program by the Environmental Sciences Program Committee.
-After such review, the Environmental Sciences Program Committee the Master's of Science program in Environmental Sciences or dismissal of the student from the program.
+After such review, the Environmental Sciences Program Committee may recommend the student enter the Master's of Science program in Environmental Sciences or dismissal of the student from the program.